MathisGuillet1/kotlin-starter/README.md

 ## Structure

+Version management is handled in [gradle version catalog](gradle/libs.versions.toml).

 Two gradle convention plugins are defined in the `buildSrc` folder to share versions, repositories, configurations... across all the submodules.

-In any submodule you can refer to the convention plugin to inherit all configurations related to kotlin or spring and kotlin.
+In any submodule you can add the convention plugin to inherit all configurations related to kotlin or spring and kotlin.

 ```